-^{} The authors gratefully acknowledge the collaboration of Paula Toro Santana, the staff of CNP and DNP in Colombia, and project management and research assistance provided by Cosma Gabaglio, Camilo Andrés Gutiérrez Silva, Pablo Villar, María Aránzazu Rodríguez Uribe and Innovations for Poverty Action Colombia.
+^{} The authors gratefully acknowledge the collaboration of Paula Toro Santana, the staff of CNP and DNP in Colombia, and project management and research assistance provided by Yesica Fernández, Cosma Gabaglio, Camilo Andrés Gutiérrez Silva, Pablo Villar, María Aránzazu Rodríguez Uribe and Innovations for Poverty Action Colombia.
 Funding is gratefully acknowledged from the DIME i2i Trust Fund, the Knowledge for Change Program (KCP), the World Bank and the IPA SME Initiative, as well as intervention funding from SENA.
 This study is registered in the AEA RCT registry AEARCTR-0000528.
 Since no identifying information was collected on human subjects, the study was exempted from the Innovations for Poverty Action IRB.
-Comments from Miriam Bruhn, Jasmin Chakeri, Siddharth Sharma participants in seminars at George Mason, the IDB, the Management Practices in the Private and Social Sectors conference, MIT Sloan, PEDL, and Williams College are greatly appreciated.
+Comments from the editor, five anonymous referees, Miriam Bruhn, Jasmin Chakeri, Patricio Dalton, Siddharth Sharma and participants in various seminars are greatly appreciated.